sanaullahcode/week4-lab-submission/README.md

 ### Submission Details

-This lab submission is for Week 4 of Software Construction and Development course.
+This lab submission is for Software Construction and Development course.
 All tasks have been completed according to the lab manual requirements.

 **Date of Submission:** March 14, 2026
 **Submitted to:** [MS SAMREEN]